henneysq/meg-ahat/README.md

 Two scripts are provided in the root directory to prepare, run, and save outputs for the experiments.
 Update the `SUB`, `SES`, and `RUN` constants appropriately before executing the script.
 ## Structure

+### Experiment Managers

 Control of the two experiments, trial condition randomisation, and progress monitoring is implemented with the two classes `experiment_management.experiment_manager_va.ExperimentManagerVA` and `experiment_management.experiment_manager_wm.ExperimentManagerWM` for the VA- and WM-experiments, respectively.
 Internally, they are built on a common parent class `experiment_management.experiment_manager_base.ExperimentManagerBase` which handles most of the shared data- and experiment flow management.

 Experimental settings such as durations, blocks, repetitions etc. are configured manually in `experiment_management.experiment_va_settings.py` and `experiment_management.experiment_wm_settings.py` for the VA and WM experiments, repectively.
 These are loaded by the manager classes.

-## Experiment Triggers
+### Experiment Triggers

 Serial interface with the BITSI trigger system is controlled by the `experiment_management.experiment_trigger.ExperimentTrigger`.
 The experiment managers use this to send distinct `uint8` trigger codes for each event in a trial.
-NOTE: TODO
+NOTE: TODO.

 ## Advanced Options